 Healthcare IT is a team of IT professionals and student technicians that directly support the College of Medicine staff, faculty, and students.
-The Healthcare IT team supports all College of Medicine systems and services, including your CMU-issued laptops, and will provide courtesy support and advice for personal computer issues, as well.
-Detailed troubleshooting and repair for personally purchased computers is referred to the OIT Help Desk.
+The Healthcare IT team supports all College of Medicine IT systems and services, including your CMU-issued laptops, and will provide courtesy support and advice for personal computer issues, as well.

 Contact Mt.
-Pleasant: HPB 2265 Phone: (989) 774-3662
+Pleasant: HPB 2265 (by appointment) Phone: (989) 774-3662

-Saginaw: CMED SEB 2nd Floor Phone: (989) 746-7576
+Saginaw: CMED SEB 2nd Floor, Room 2100 Phone: (989) 746-7576

-Online Tech Request: http://med.cmich.edu/help Email: healthcareit@cmich.edu
+Online Tech Request: http://med.cmich.edu/help

-Hours Monday - Friday 8 a.m. to 5 p.m.
+Hours Monday - Friday, 8 a.m. to 5 p.m.

 The OIT Help Desk provides support to all Central Michigan University students, faculty, and staff.
-The OIT Help Desk is the main point of contact, and can triage support requests to Healthcare IT.
-Additionally, The Help Desk is available to assist anyone with their personally-owned electronic device problems, for a very reasonable price.
+The OIT Help Desk is the main point of contact and can triage support requests to Healthcare IT.
+Additionally, The Help Desk is available to assist anyone with their personally owned electronic device problems.